 Superheroes and their secret identities, ever since Superman’s triumphant debut in Action Comics #1 thanks to his creators Jerry Siegel and Joseph Shuster 80 years ago, it has blown fans minds and made them wonder “How the hell does he keep his identity hidden behind a pair of glasses?”
 Or the other question “If you take off his glasses, will people realize he’s Superman?”
-I guess it must be some kind of perception filter, some kind of Kryptonian Technology makes it possible for his identity to remain secret.
+I guess it must be some kind of perception filter, some kind of Kryptonian Technology that makes it possible for his identity to remain secret.

 For the longest time, there have been gimmicks or ploys that DC has done to make it appeal to their readers by using Shock Value, in this case, it is revealing that Clark Kent is Superman; this started back in the Silver Age with Lois Lane suspecting that Clark Kent was Superman (granted, at that time Lois Lane was written mostly by men and most men had a bit of a sexist idea of what women should do, but then again as The Atlantic stated about Lois Lane in an article from March 2016 “She embodies the progress and struggles of American women, an ongoing cycle of advances and setbacks.”
 If you want to read my opinion on Lois Lane, check out my review of her first issue by Greg Rucka.)
 And then Superman’s Pal, Jimmy Olsen.
-The fascination continued to go on, like for example in the Bronze Age with John Byrne’s relaunch of Superman with the end of the very first issue the full page was a picture on the computer screen that showed Clark Kent with the confirmation that he was Superman.
+The fascination continued to go on, for example in the Bronze Age with John Byrne’s relaunch of Superman with the end of the very first issue the full page was a picture on the computer screen that showed Clark Kent with the confirmation that he was Superman.